Sopwith Cuckoo: Design and development

 In February 1918, the Admiralty issued a production order to Blackburn Aircraft, an experienced aircraft manufacturer.
 Blackburn delivered its first T.1 in May 1918.
 The aircraft immediately experienced undercarriage and tailskid failures, requiring redesign of those components.
-The T.1 also required an enlarged rudder and offset vertical stabilizer to combat its tendency to swing to the right.
+The T.1 also required an enlarged rudder and offset fin to combat its tendency to swing to the right.
 Fairfield and Pegler finally began production in August and October, respectively.

 A total of 300 T.1s were ordered, but only 90 aircraft had been delivered by the Armistice.
 A total of 232 aircraft had been completed by the time production ended in 1919.
 Blackburn Aircraft produced 162 aircraft, while Fairfield Engineering completed 50 and Pegler & Company completed another 20.
 After the Armistice, many T.1s were delivered directly to storage depots at Renfrew and Newcastle.